 Fracture findings are visualized in clear images.
 The manufacturer speaks of a time saving for radiologists of almost 30% and a significant improvement in diagnostic accuracy with a reduction in false negative results of more than 60%.

 Any medical professional can use Rayvolve for each and every trauma patient.
-In medical institutions, this AI software can also do its work automatically in the background.
+In medical institutions, this AI assistant can also do its work automatically in the background.
 As a result, fractures are detected immediately after the X-rays are taken, even before the radiologist has seen the studies themselves.
 These patients can be prioritized, diagnosed and treated accordingly.

 Patients, clinicians and radiologists with a more detailed and accurate diagnosis and the reduced likelihood of missed therapy.